 The ROI is measured dividing the benefits by the cost of investment.
 The higher the better of course.
 It is important to measure it over time to see its evolution, that should go upwards.Relevant Showcase Dashboard

-Knowing how you are allocating your money and where is an essential task and another of the IT KPIs you should track.
-Breaking down the investments into the different unit levels (software, hardware, SP, Personnel) and each of their components (maintenance, infrastructure, development, operations...) will give you a better insight on where the money is spent, and let you identify your main cost drivers as well as opportunities for improvement.
+Knowing how and where you are allocating your money is another of the essential IT KPIs you should track.
+Breaking down the investments into the different unit levels (software, hardware, SP, personnel) and each of their components (maintenance, infrastructure, development, operations...) will give you a better insight on where the money is spent, and let you identify your main cost drivers as well as opportunities for improvement.
 That also lets you perform a more accurate financial budgeting and projections.
-For an optimal budgeting though, it is better if each department makes sure to measure in detail their IT costs.Performance Indicators
+For an optimal budgeting though, it is better if each department makes sure to measure in detail their IT spend.Performance Indicators

 The goal of this IT metric is to identify the main cost drivers and analyse them more in details.
 Try to make it as accurate and detailed as possible.Relevant Showcase Dashboard

 The last of our IT KPIs compares the IT expenses to the revenue generated over a year.
 It is an important metric for tech companies that scale heavily over a short period of time, and witness large revenue increases.
 Are the costs maintaining the same level of percentage to the revenue?
 Or are they, as it often happens, growing exponentially (and often enough, uncontrollably)?
 Such case scenario is not uncommon and impacts negatively on potential profits, and that is why it is important to track this metric and keep it to a steady level.
 Another scenario would be that with a stagnating revenue, if IT costs steadily increase over time, the impact on profit margins would be unfavourable.Performance Indicators